juhovh/tailguard/README.md

 As usual, the tailnet is virtual and in reality connections are point-to-point, but all connections to WireGuard are tunneled through the TailGuard server with a fixed and persistent connection.
-As long as you have access to a server as close to the WireGuard server as possible (ideally with a minimal ping), for example a VPS, you can connect any WireGuard device to your tailnet.
+As long as you have access to a server as close to the WireGuard host as possible (ideally with a minimal ping), for example a VPS, you can connect any WireGuard device to your tailnet.

 ## Benefits